XLB (Portland, Oregon): Reception

 According to Eater Portland's Brooke Jackson-Glidden, the original restaurant "opened with massive crowds, quickly becoming the neighborhood spot for Chinese food."
 Andrea Damewood of the Portland Mercury wrote in late March 2017, "XLB received massive pre-opening press, and the line for counter service has often been out the door since day one in January".
 She said, "XLB's namesake menu item is... fine.
 It's one of the best you can score in town at this point...
 Even the freshest of these soup dumplings stray toward inexpertly thick at the top—Shen is not hand-twisting each of these, obviously, so there's hope his still-learning staff will get better after a couple thousand more turns.
 The amount of soup and filling is just fine, if lacking any major sort of flavor pop."
 Damewood found the bok choy too salty and the pork and shrimp noodles "thick and gummy", and said the popcorn chicken "had an oddly off-putting flavor and left a dry mouthfeel", ultimately recommending the garlic eggplant with tofu and peas.

 In April 2017, Matthew Korfhage of Willamette Week complimented the popcorn chicken and opined: "The namesake dumplings are, by all accounts, inconsistent.
 An early visit found them too dry, a common complaint among people we've talked to.
 On a recent visit, they were terrific—bursting with lovely, savory, herbal, warming broth, accented with an on-point vinegar-shallot dipping sauce."
 In November, he updated his review, writing, "Early on, the namesake dumplings were inconsistent.
 We didn't give up, and have been rewarded...
 From slightly dim beginnings, XLB has turned the lights on: It's now a powerhouse."
 Furthermore, Korfhage said, "eight months in, XLB's soup dumplings are marvels of consistency: lovely, delicate kisses bursting with deep-flavored broth whose aroma blossoms out of the hole made by a curious fork."
 XLB ranked second in the "Best Chinese Restaurant" category in Willamette Week's 2020 readers' poll.

-The Oregonian's Michael Russell included XLB's soup dumplings in his list of "Portland's 10 best dishes of 2017", writing, "At least until warring Seattle chains Din Tai Fung and Dough Zone decide to open a new theater to the south, XLB is the best place to find its namesake dumplings in Portland."
-He included XLB in his 2020 list of "Portland's 40 best inexpensive restaurants".
+The Oregonian's Michael Russell included XLB's soup dumplings in his list of Portland's ten best dishes of 2017, writing, "At least until warring Seattle chains Din Tai Fung and Dough Zone decide to open a new theater to the south, XLB is the best place to find its namesake dumplings in Portland."
+He included XLB in his 2020 list of the city's 40 best inexpensive restaurants.
 Fodor's called the happy hour options "excellent" and the bao "especially tasty".